 Start with 20-30 minutes of aerobic activity -- anything that gets your heart rate up.
-Do that 5 days a week, and your numbers may drop.
+Do that 5 days a week, and your overall numbers may drop while your good cholesterol will rise.
 The best part?
 You reap the benefits of exercise even if you don’t lose weight.

 Pick a Triglyceride-Trimming Exercise

 Aerobic activity ("cardio") offers the best results.
 Find things you enjoy, and have a backup plan for those days when your first choice isn’t possible.
 If you haven’t been active in a long time, check with your doctor first.
 Choose any of these:

 While working with weights hasn’t been shown to lower triglycerides, it can still boost the results of aerobic exercise.
 Stronger muscles burn more calories all day, not just after a workout.
 And burning calories results in weight loss, which lowers triglycerides.